Special Broadcasting Service: History

 On 12 January 2022, SBS announced that a sixth free-to-air television channel, with the working title SBS WorldWatch, would be launched in 2022.
 The channel would be free to air and would broadcast all foreign-language bulletins currently broadcast on SBS and SBS Viceland, and new locally-produced news bulletins in Arabic and Mandarin Chinese in prime time.
-The Arabic and Mandarin bulletins launched on February 15, 2022 through SBS On Demand, while the official trailer for the SBS WorldWatch channel was released six days later, which announced the launch date of 23 May.
+The Arabic and Mandarin bulletins launched on 15 February 2022 through SBS On Demand, while the SBS WorldWatch channel itself was launched on 23 May.

 Services

 Television

 Regardless of state or territory, SBS television services always use the callsign "SBS".
 On 14 December 2006, SBS announced its intention to change to 720p as its high-definition transmission standard for SBS HD.
 SBS had previously down converted its scheduled SBS high-definition content to the 576p standard.
 On 5 June 2012, SBS upgraded its HD format from 720p to 1080i.

 On 1 June 2006, the SBS managing director, Shaun Brown, announced the corporation's desire to initiate in-show commercial breaks, in the same manner as the commercial television networks.
 He said that the move would raise $10 million in the first year, as he believes that SBS's current strategy of showing ads between programs "is unpopular with viewers".
 "On average we lose more than half our audience during these breaks – this is 30 percent more than other broadcasters", claimed Brown upon announcing the new move.

 SBS's commercial breaks remained at their existing statutory limit of five minutes per hour, as opposed to the fifteen minutes per hour permitted on Australia's fully commercial stations.
 An individual break lasted between one and two minutes.
 A related change was the launch of a one-hour 6:30 pm edition of World News, replacing the half-hour World News Australia and World Sport programs.
 In-show advertising commenced on 9 October 2006 during the 7.30 pm broadcast of MythBusters.

 Former SBS television services are SBS Essential (LCN 31, sporting events, and other digital-only projects, when available) and SBS World News Channel (LCN 32, foreign news service).